 Remains valid – not updated: JCTVC-P1006 Common test conditions and software reference configurations for HEVC range extensions [D. Flynn, C. Rosewarne, K. Sharman (editors)] [WG 11 M 32658]

 May require merging with JVET-T2013.
 JCTVC-P1006 only defines 10-bit sequences for the cases on 4:4:4 and 4:2:2 chroma sampling, and 16-bit sequences for higher bit depth, no 12 bit cases.
 All sequences specified in this document should be already available in the JVET content server.
+It is also noted that JVET-AA1100 could be removed once such a merge is done.